mtorre4580/design-patterns-js/factory/README.md

 # Factory Pattern

-Dessign pattern that wraps a constructor for different types of objects and returns instances of the objects via a simple function
+- Pattern that wraps a constructor for different types of objects and returns instances of the objects via a simple function

 ## Example